dsisodia14/pachyderm-ide/README.md

 Once deployed, navigate to your instance:

 - By default, it should be reachable on port 80 of your cluster's hostname.
-- On minikube, navigate to one of the URLs printed out when you run `minikube service proxy-public --url | head -n 1`.
+- On minikube, navigate to one of the URLs printed out when you run `minikube service proxy-public --url`.

 You should see a login page.
 Once you're logged in, you should be able to connect to the Pachyderm cluster from within a Jupyter notebook; e.g., if Pachyderm auth is enabled, try this: